Post – Why I’m Rejoicing in the Death of the Suit

 Copyright: Courtesy Everett Collection MMDAMGI EC001

-The costume keeps appearances.
+The costume saves appearances.
 It does even more, it sublimates human destinies, it makes them bearable.
-And it is often the essence of art to make life a little more bearable.
+And it is also very often the purpose of art to make life a little more bearable.

-I'm not saying that costume is art, I'm saying that it comes close in its effects when it's well made, when it's worn well, when it's well represented.
+I'm not saying that costume is art, I'm saying that it comes close to it in its effects when it is well made, when it is well worn, when it is well represented.

 Because that’s the whole point: wearing it well.

-And the reason why elegant contemporaries do not cite other contemporaries as a stylistic reference is that actors, musicians, artists today wear suits like a disguise.
-They dress up elegantly.
+And the reason why contemporary elegant people do not cite other contemporaries as a stylistic reference is that actors, musicians, artists, today wear the costume as a disguise.
+They disguise themselves as elegant.

-Where for Bogart and others, wearing a suit was as natural as seeing, smelling, tasting or hearing.
+Where for Bogart and others, wearing a costume was as natural as seeing, smelling, tasting or hearing.

 Dressing up is a sport, it takes practice.
-Wearing a suit cannot be improvised.
+Wearing a costume cannot be improvised.

-We must find the causes which give the desirable effects.
-And you still need to know what is desirable!
+We must find the causes that give rise to desirable effects.
+And we must still know what is desirable!
 And how could our contemporary actors know this when the costume is no longer worn on a daily basis.

 • Three million costumes sold in 2011 in France.